 How to Build a Dash Application

-For development purposes, it’s useful to think of the process of building a Dash application in two steps:
+For development purposes, it’s useful to think of the process of building a Dash application in three steps:

-- Define the looks of your application using the app’s layout.
+- Define the content of your application using the app’s layout.

 - Use callbacks to determine which parts of your app are interactive and what they react to.

-In this section, you’ll learn about the layout, and in a later section, you’ll learn how to make your dashboard interactive.
-You’ll start by setting up everything you need to initialize your application and then you’ll define the layout of your app.
+In this section, you’ll learn about the layout.
+Next, you’ll learn about style, and in a later section, you’ll learn how to make your dashboard interactive.
+You’ll start by setting up everything you need to initialize your application, and then you’ll define the layout of your app.

 Initializing Your Dash Application